Sonalilipsa17375/CP-REMINDER-BOT/README.md

 ## Usage

 To use the bot, invite it to your Discord server and type `!contests` to get a list of upcoming contests.

+## Tech-Stack

+Node.js
+Discord.js

+# Built Using -

+Built using Node.js and Discord.js
+Uses the CLIST API to fetch contest data

 ## Contributing